helm/charts/stable/datadog/README.md

 By default installs Datadog agent inside a DaemonSet.
 You may also use Datadog agent inside a Deployment, if you want to collect Kubernetes API events or send custom metrics to DogStatsD endpoint.

 ### Secret
 By default, this Chart creates a Secret and puts an API key in that Secret.
-However, this behavior can be disabled when `secret.create` is set to false.
-You can use this in cases where you want to manually create a Secret instead.
+However, you can use manually created secret by setting `existingSecret` value.

 ### confd and checksd